havlicekp/flickr-to-cloud/README.md

 # Flickr To Cloud

 Backup your Flickr albums and/or photo stream to a cloud storage.
 When available, photos can be also copied directly between Flickr and the cloud, without downloading them locally.
+Give the app like here or on Microsoft Store to add more clouds.
+Currently, only OneDrive is available.

 ![](https://github.com/havlicekp/flickr-to-cloud/blob/master/images/mockup4.jpg)